moliver28/research-handbook/content/job-families/security/security-operations.md

 ---
 title: "Security Operations Team"
-description: "As members of GitLab's Security Operations department, the Security Operations team is divided into three focus areas: Security Incident Response, Trust & Safety, and Security Logging."
+description: "As members of GitLab's Security Operations department, the Security Operations team is divided into two focus areas: Security Incident Response and Trust & Safety."
 extra_js:
 - libs/mermaid.min.js
 ---

-As members of GitLab's [Security Operations department](/handbook/security/security-operations/), the [Security Operations](/handbook/security/security-operations/sirt/) is divided into three focus areas: Security Incident Response, Trust & Safety, and Security Logging, and is operational 24/7 with a follow-the-sun rotation.
-The Security Operations (SecOps) team detects, manages, and remediates security incidents across GitLab.
+As members of GitLab's [Security Operations department](/handbook/security/security-operations/), the [Security Operations](/handbook/security/security-operations/sirt/) team is divided into two focus areas: Security Incident Response and Trust & Safety, and is operational 24/7 with a follow-the-sun rotation.
+The [Red Team](/handbook/security/security-operations/sirt/) is in the same department, working hand in hand with the Security Operations (SecOps) team.
+The SecOps team detects, manages, and remediates security incidents across GitLab.
 Members of SecOps are the defenders and firefighters of the GitLab Security division.
 SecOps works to create and maintain a safe and secure operating environment for the organization and its customers and responds to active security incidents.
 As a Security Engineer on SecOps you will build and maintain the tools we use to detect and respond to emerging threats in efficient and scalable ways, work to increase our observability over the organisation to catch threats early, respond to security incidents and drive them to resolution, and develop and deploy preventative security measures for the GitLab organization and GitLab.com.
 Successful Security Engineers thrive in high-stress environments and can think like both an attacker and defender, engage with and mentor more junior Security Engineers, and can help come up with proactive and preventative security measures to keep GitLab and its user's data safe in an ever changing threat landscape.

 ## Responsibilities